nyartsgnaw/house-price-prediction/README.md

 To show this I made the scatter plots between each indicator to the logarithm of price:
 ![](./visualize/scatter_all_by_log_price.png)

-Out of all columns, the grade, size of the living room (sqft_living) has the strongest correlation on the plot.
+Out of all columns, the grade, size of the living room (sqft_living) has the strongest correlation on the plot (this is further shown in importance analysis).

 Code of visualizing can be found in ```./visualize/visualize.py```.